 Introduction to Software Engineering

-Software engineering is important because society relies on large, complex software systems that need to be dependable and trustworthy.
+Society relies on large, complex software systems that must be dependable and trustworthy.

 Good Software